Çifte Minare Medrese

 Sema Hanımın Yeri

-In this rustic, wood-panelled restaurant, the welcoming Madame Sema serves home-cooked food such as içli köfte (meatballs stuffed with...
+The welcoming Madame Sema serves home-cooked food such as içli köfte (meatballs stuffed with spices and nuts) to a packed audience of...

 Hükümet Meydanı · interesting places nearby